Qo2770/Algorithms/README.md

 License: MIT

 ## Description
-A small collection of simple sorting algorithms programmed in Java 8.
+A small collection of simple algorithms (currently only sorting algorithms) programmed in Java 8.

 Currently includes:
   `Quicksort`